Exposed: N-word slur in official government advice to doctors

-DWP guidance on benefits payments forced to be withdrawn over N-word slur
+DWP guidance on benefit assessments forced to be withdrawn over n-word slur

 Deeply offensive racist term used in DWP benefits guidelines since 2010 – and only removed after Independent investigation

-A government document which guides doctors on how to assess benefits claims has been withdrawn after it included a racist slur, The Independent can reveal.
+A government document that guides doctors on how to assess benefit claims has been withdrawn after it was found to include a racist slur, The Independent can reveal.

-The Department for Work and Pensions (DWP) guidance, first issued in 2010 to help assess disability Universal Credit claims but still in use until days ago, referred to Black people as being of the “Negroid race”.
+The Department for Work and Pensions (DWP) guidance, first issued in 2010 to help assess disability benefit claims but still in use until just days ago, referred to Black people as being of the “N*****d race”.

 The document, referring specifically to assessments for osteoporosis, has now been scrapped after The Independent highlighted that it was still in circulation.

-It was signed off by the DWP, before being distributed to health professionals employed by Atos, a contractor which runs disability benefit assessments on behalf of the government.
+It was signed off by the DWP before being distributed to health professionals employed by Atos, a contractor that runs disability benefit assessments on behalf of the government.

 One MP said the document was “lazy and racist” while a prominent race campaigner said the language was based on “colonial tropes” that suggest Black people are “subhuman”.